Call us free on 0800 0853 823

 In recent years, concerns have been raised about the current shortage of NHS dentists, leading to a certain proportion of the population going without treatment for long periods of time.
 Whilst some private dentists have spaces available for new patients, they’re usually more expensive than NHS practices, leading to many people going without adequate dental care each year.

 Certain parts of the country have been classified as ‘dental deserts’, which means that none of the NHS dentists within those areas are taking on new patients.
-This has led to a prominent decline in oral hygiene in pockets of the UK, with 4/5 dentists noting increased rates of tooth decay across the nation.
+This has led to a prominent decline in oral hygiene in pockets of the UK, with 4 out of 5 dentists noting increased rates of tooth decay across the nation.

 If you’re struggling to find a dentist local to you, these tips may help:

-- Don’t change dentists unless you have to – If you’d like to change dentists but you’re unsure whether you’ll be able to find a new one, you may want to consider staying with your current dentist until you source a different one.
+• Don’t change dentists unless you have to: If you’d like to change dentists but you’re unsure whether you’ll be able to find a new one, you may want to consider staying with your current dentist until you can source a different one.

 Have You Suffered from Dental Negligence During Gum Disease Treatment?

-We hope that the question, ‘Can you treat gum disease at home?’, has been sufficiently answered for you here.
-There are several ways in which you can effectively treat periodontal disease at home – particularly if you’re still in the early stages of the condition.
+There are several ways in which you can effectively perform gum disease treatment at home – particularly if you’re still in the early stages of the condition.

 At the Dental Law Partnership, we’re an experienced team of dentists and solicitors, using our expertise to seek justice for every client who works with us.